 - Hair growth supplements.
 While there haven’t been any conclusive studies, you may know a well-tressed friend who swears by Viviscal, Nutrafol, the qilib multivitamin or prenatal vitamins.
 These all contain biotin and iron and other vitamins, minerals and antioxidants.

 Ready to talk to a doctor about hair loss?
-If you are in the Los Angeles area and are looking for a new dermatologist, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://dermatology.keckmedicine.org/request-an-appointment/.
+If you are in the Los Angeles area, schedule an appointment with a dermatologist or facial plastic surgeon by callling (800) USC-CARE (800-872-2273) or by visiting https://www.keckmedicine.org/request-an-appointment/.